 •Adam Kraut, Senior Director, Marketing and Technical Consultant

 •Anna Sowa, Ph.D., Senior Scientific Consultant

 Since 2010, the “Trends from the Trenches” presentation, given by Chris Dagdigian, has been one of the most popular annual traditions of the Bio-IT Program.
 The intent of the talk is to deliver a candid (and occasionally blunt) assessment of the best, the most worthwhile, and the most overhyped information technologies (IT) for life sciences.
 The presentation has helped scientists, leadership, and IT professionals understand the basic topics related to computing, storage, data transfer, networks, cloud, data science, and machine learning that are involved in supporting data-intensive science.
-In 2023, Chris will give the “Trends from the Trenches” presentation in its original “state-of-the-state address” followed by guest speakers giving podium talks on relevant topics.
+For 2023, Ari Berman, CEO at BioTeam, will give the “Trends from the Trenches” presentation in its original “state-of-the-state address” followed by guest speakers giving podium talks on relevant topics.
 An interactive Q&A moderated discussion with the audience will follow.
 Come prepared with your questions and commentary for this informative and lively session.